bluemelodybox/dsi-course-projects/project-3/README.md

 - There is no one model that can work well for all subreddit
 - Best model is logistic regression
 - Best parameters for count vectorizer is 1 gram tokenize with 2500 max features, using tfidf transform
-- Some of the misleading words that is oftenly misclassified includes 'python', 'r', 'people', 'work', 'science' for data science and 'artificial', 'intelligence', 'information', 'time' for learn programming
+- As a moderator it is good to find out those post with words that are misclassified when using the model